 In 2005, with the support of Master Tolstrup, Roland began studying Tai Chi with Grandmaster William C.C.
 Chen.

 Roland established Eight Star Martial Arts in 2011, the same year Grandmaster William C.C.
 Chen awarded him the title Sifu.
 In December 2015, Master Jeff Melander passed Red Dragon Karate School to Sifu Lavigne; as his instructor, Master Tony Irvin (who founded Red Dragon Karate School in 1981), passed the school to him.
-The merging of ESMA and RDKS has created Eight Star Martial Arts Red Dragon Karate School… one community, two locations.
+The merging of ESMA and RDKS has created Eight Star Martial Arts Red Dragon Karate School.